 While you are building an addition so that you don’t have to move, chances are, somewhere down the road you will eventually sell your house.
 That could be after you retire and you’re looking to downsize, or any other time.
 This is why you want to give thought as to how this addition will affect the value of your home.

-Ideally you want to build in a way that will add value and appeal to buyers.
+Ideally, you want to build in a way that will add value and appeal to buyers.
 If the addition you are thinking about will actually take away from the value of your home, you’re going to want to think long and hard before you go ahead with it.
 Keep in mind that the type of addition you build, and where it is located in the house, will help to determine what the value of the return is on the project.
+You can check out this interesting link to a roof repair service to get an idea how it will add value to your home.

 Do Your Research